hieronymusBusch/alexander-busch.eu/content/project/GN-comes-together/GN.md

 slides: ""
 ---

 In the beginning of the Corona-pandemic, some friends and I set up a website for local businesses from Gelnhausen and the surrounding area to help them move parts of their traffic online while their stores were shut down (obviously free of charge).
-Later on, we led the city administration take over, as it was no longer possible to keep as a side project.
+Later on, we handed the project over to the city administration, as it was no longer possible to keep as a side project.
 Have a look!
-[GERMAN]
+[Website in GERMAN]